 Allison M. Bustin

-Prior to entering law school, Allison served as a volunteer in the Peace Corps Costa Rica, where she taught English and wrote grants on behalf of her community to fund, organize, and teach annual intensive English camps and coordinate other community activities.
-She also served as an AmeriCorps VISTA with Habitat for Humanity of Greater Pittsburgh.
-She has worked as a development consultant in Bolivia, interned with USAID in Kosovo and facilitated programming with the U.S. Department of Commerce’s Commercial Law Development Program in Bosnia.
+Prior to entering law school, Allison served as a volunteer in the Peace Corps Costa Rica for 27 months, where she taught English, worked with the Ministry of Education, and wrote grants on behalf of her assigned community to fund, organize, and teach annual intensive English camps and coordinate other community activities.
+She also completed a year of domestic public service as an AmeriCorps VISTA with Habitat for Humanity of Greater Pittsburgh.
+She has worked as a development consultant in Bolivia, interned with a USAID Property Rights program in Kosovo and facilitated programming with the U.S. Department of Commerce’s Commercial Law Development Program in Bosnia.
+Such international experiences only enhance her legal practice and abilities to counsel clients from diverse backgrounds.

 Awards and Recognition: